WTF-Design/wp-ui-tweaks/README.md

 - A login button for simple sites from simple developers

 ## Changelog
+1.9.1
+- Fix site detection to also look for href links into wp-content, not just src.

 1.9.0
 - Upgrade insecure requests to counteract /wp-admin redirects resulting in script blockage from mixed active content loading